Ángel María Villar Llona

 • Form and supervision of the book-keeping

-• Election of three governance and compliance auditors and the issuing of their terms of reference
+• Appointment of three governance and compliance auditors and the issuing of their terms of reference

 • Appointment of the general secretary and deputy general secretary upon the proposal of the UEFA President